AlishaMahanty/SQL-15-Day-Deep-Dive/Day_03/README.md

-# Day 03 - LIMIT vs RANK
+# Day 03 - LIMIT and Ties

 ## 📌 Problem: